 In the afternoon, we rent bicycles.
-First we ride across the width of the Spit--a couple of miles--through the hilly coniferous forest to the Baltic Sea.
+First we ride across the width of the spit, a couple of miles through hilly coniferous forest to the Baltic Sea.
 This is truly land's end.
-The beach is wide and sandy, lined with volley ball nets and hip eating places.
-We dine, al fresco, on fresh roasted corn on the cob and spring rolls, sitting on a lovely veranda filled with the music of Django Reinhardt and Stephane Grappelli.
-Then we ride up the spit, along the bay, to the villages of Preila and Pervalka, passing lighthouses, sand dunes, and old fisherman's homes, with their impressive sloping, thatched roofs.
-We end the evening with a walk up Parnadis Dune, the largest on the Spit, which offers a spectacular view of the Curonian Lagoon.
+The beach is wide and sandy, lined with volley ball nets and casually hip dining spots.
+We find a place with a sweet veranda and eat fresh roasted corn on the cob and spring rolls to the music of Django Reinhardt and Stephane Grappelli.
+Then we ride up the spit, along the bay, to the villages of Preila and Pervalka, passing lighthouses, sand dunes, and old fisherman's homes, with their impressive sloping, heavily-thatched roofs.
+We end the evening with a walk up Parnadis Dune, the largest on the spit, where we get a spectacular view of the Curonian Lagoon.

-The past month has been all about pilgrimage: hard work, challenges, obstacles, endurance, connections, learning, growing.
+The past month has been a pilgrimage: hard work, challenges, obstacles, endurance, connections, learning, growing.

 Today was a vacation.